 Heart Healthy Tips for All Canadians

 Not all the factors that put Canadians at risk can be controlled but up to 80 per cent of heart disease and stroke is preventable.
 Healthy behaviours all Canadians can adopt to make health last include:

-Eat a healthy diet.
+- Eat a healthy diet.
 Follow the recommendations in Canada's Food Guide.

 - Manage stress.
-Identify the source of your stress, talk to friends and family, and
+Identify the source of your stress, talk to friends and family, and take time for yourself.

-Limit alcohol consumption.
+- Limit alcohol consumption.
 Women should limit themselves to no more than two drinks a day, to a weekly maximum of 10; and men to three drinks a day to a weekly maximum of 15.